 AWS, the Reseller Channel, and transactions on the AWS Marketplace – three things I never guessed would be said in the same sentence.
-In late 2018, AWS Marketplace launched the CPPO program (Channel Partner Private Offers), focused on enabling the reseller community to participate in the rapidly expanding and wildly successful software procurement and deployment process that is AWS Marketplace.
+In late 2018, AWS Marketplace launched the CPPO program (Consulting Partner Private Offers), focused on enabling the reseller community to participate in the rapidly expanding and wildly successful software procurement and deployment process that is AWS Marketplace.

 At Tackle.io, our expanding customer base of Independent Software Vendors (ISV), who have a substantial and loyal reseller community, are deeply concerned about the go-to-market conflict between their aggressive AWS Marketplace growth strategy and their traditional partner sales channel.
 In our previous blog post, Christine Maxey (VP of Customer Success at Tackle.io) discussed in detail on how ISVs can extend enterprise discounts on their AWS Marketplace listing using seller private offers.
 With the new CPPO program, channel partners can extend that SAME strategy and offer procurement benefits to THEIR customers using the AWS Marketplace.
 At Tackle.io, we see daily transaction volume in our ISV customers accelerating throughout the largest US companies and expanding into international markets.